xybu/onedrived-dev/README.md

 # Install pip3.
 $ wget -O- https://bootstrap.pypa.io/get-pip.py | sudo python3
+$ sudo pip3 install -U pip setuptools
 ```

 ### Install `onedrived`

 You can either install `onedrived` by `pip3` or pull the code and install manually.
-Note that you may want to check out this repository regularly to have the latest version installed.
+Note that you may want to check out this repository regularly to have the latest version installed, and run
+the included tests to see whether `onedrived` can actually run on your setup.

 #### Install from PyPI with `pip`